Monday, December 2, 2013

 Sudarshan Venkatraman, Zylog’s Chairman & CEO, issued a statement last year that attributed the stock price fall to “panic” created by speculators.
 “Promoters and large institutions have increased their share holding over the past two weeks, coinciding with the fall in the share price.”
 He said there was no adverse impact on the company’s business.

 Sudarshan Venkatraman’s statement is not convincing at all having regard to the ground realities of heavy selling by Karvy & J. M. Financial.

 Sudarshan Venkatraman preferred not to say why the promoters had borrowed so heavily by pledging the shares of Zylog.
 The borrowed funds have not been used for Zylog.
 So, what were they used for?
 Also what is the promoters current position?
 Do they have the funds to arrange for funding the margin requirements.

-Investors who are tempted to dip their toes into Zylog must remember that the total shares sold so far by Karvy, J. M. Financial and other lenders is only a fraction of the total shares pledged by the promoters.
-If more of the pledged shares enter the market, who knows where the carnage will end?
+Investors who are tempted to dip their toes into Zylog must remember that the total shares sold during last year by Karvy, J. M. Financial and other lenders was only a fraction of the total shares pledged by the promoters.
+This year more no. of the pledged shares entered the market and the carnage took the share price to Rs.
+14.

 Are you Investing by Listening to TV Analysts?